 Traveling isn’t about staying within your own comfortable zone, traveling is about discovering what you don’t already know.
 Learning about new cultures, different traditions.
 Food is an immense part of that.
 And most cultures you will come across are not vegan.
 Tasting a traditional Georgian meal in a remote village of the Caucasian mountains isn’t in line with your vegan diet, but it’s ok.
 It won’t kill you.
 Instead it will help you get a better understanding of life in this part of the world.

 Again, I’m vegan, have been for years, but when in a different country I have to try their cuisine.
 See what it is made of.
 I won’t do it every night, as one or two is often enough to get a sense of their tradition.
 But at least I will know about that place a lot more that if I had gone to a vegan place if it’s not part of their way of life.

-As a matter of fact I don’t go to restaurants when I travel, unless I am in a country like France for example, or Japan, or the Pays-Basque, etc, where cuisine is an absolute art form.
-Where you are given the chance to explore the local “art de vivre” under the guidance of a true master chef.
+As a matter of fact I don’t go to restaurants when I travel, unless I am in a country like France, Japan or the Pays-Basque, etc, where cuisine is an absolute art form, where you can explore the local “art de vivre” under the guidance of a true master chef.
 The rest of the time, or if I can’t afford those three Michelin stars, I cook my own meals.
 For that I go to a local market, look at the various vegetables, fruits, spices, particularly the one I don’t know.
 I ask questions.
 How to cook them; what to mix them with.
 Once locally educated, I select what I fancy for a recipe fitting my very minimalist cooking set for several meals to come.
-And later on that night, camping alone on a green hill overlooking a wonderful setting like the San Sebastian bay and the ocean far in the distance below, I will enjoy a taste of local life, exploring new culinary frontiers while I stay true to my vegan precepts with home made tapas, or as they call it there my “Pintxos” !
+And later on that night, camping alone on a green hill overlooking the San Sebastian bay and the ocean far in the distance below, I enjoy a taste of local life, exploring new culinary frontiers while I stay true to my vegan precepts with home made tapas, or as they call it there my “Pintxos”!